Chapter 1. Configuring and deploying OpenShift Lightspeed

 Copy to Clipboard Toggle word wrap

 OpenShift Lightspeed RBAC is binary.
 By default, not all cluster users have access to the OpenShift Lightspeed interface.
-Access must be granted by a user who can grant permissions.
-All users of an OpenShift cluster with OpenShift Lightspeed installed can see the Lightspeed button; however, only users with permissions can submit questions to Lightspeed.
+Only users with administrative rights can grant access.
+All users of an OpenShift cluster with OpenShift Lightspeed installed can see the OpenShift Lightspeed button; however, only users with permissions can submit questions to OpenShift Lightspeed.

 If you want to evaluate the RBAC features of OpenShift Lightspeed, your cluster will need users other than the kubeadmin account.
 The kubeadmin account always has access to OpenShift Lightspeed.